Colebrook, Connecticut

 Colebrook is a town in Litchfield County, Connecticut, United States.
 The population was 1,361 at the 2020 census.
+The town is part of the Northwest Hills Planning Region.
 Colebrook was named after Colebrooke in the English county of Devon; the reason is now unknown.

 Geography

 Colebrook is in northeastern Litchfield County and is bounded to the east by Hartford County, Connecticut, and to the north by Berkshire and Hampden County in Massachusetts.
 According to the United States Census Bureau, the town has a total area of 85.3 km2, of which 81.7 km2 are land and 3.6 km2, or 4.23%, are water.
-Colebrook River Lake and West Branch Reservoir, both on the West Branch of the Farmington River, are in the northeast part of the town.
-Algonquin State Forest is in the central part of the town.
+Colebrook River Lake and West Branch Reservoir, both on the West Branch of the Farmington River, are in the northeastern part of the town.
+The Algonquin State Forest is in the central part of the town.

 Colebrook is 15 mi north of Torrington and 30 mi northwest of Hartford, the state capitol.